reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

     from reservoirpy.nodes import FORCE
     force = FORCE()

-The :py:meth:`Node.train` method can be used as the call method of a Node.
+The :py:meth:`~.Node.train` method can be used as the call method of a Node.
 Every time the method is called, it updates the parameter of the node along with its internal state, and return the state.

 .. ipython:: python